k21971/EvilHack/doc/evilhack-changelog.md

   altars
 - Fix: being able to wish for more than one potion of drow poison
 - Fix: even more separate_steed_and_rider() fixes
+- Fix: wishing for a string with mismatched parens, that doesn't contain any actual wish before them